wanghaoranhhhh/wanghaoranhhh.github.io/README.md

 # wanghaoranhhh.github.io
-This is a test for the presentation of the Introduction of The New Media It takes me about thirty hours to finish the initate website.
+This is a test for the presentation of the Introduction of The New Media。 It takes me about thirty hours to finish the initate website.
 THis is also the first website I have ever made.
 I truly hope I can create more beautiful website in the future!